StevensSEC/softe.club/src/articles/docs/slidedecks.md

 {
 	"type": "default",
 	"header": "Slide header",
-	"body": [
-		"This is one line.",
-		"This is another line.",
-		"Body text *also accepts markdown*.",
+	"body": ["This is one line.", "This is another line.", "Body text *also accepts markdown*."]
-	]
 }
 ```